Acorn Onsite, Inc. offers septic system design throughout California 800-832-7711

 Tim Johnston, P. E. is the Civil Engineer on staff that has a lifetime of experience working with septic systems.
-Tim has worked through residential septic system projects and large scale commercial facility onsite wastewater treatment system projects.
+Tim has worked through residential septic system projects, large scale commercial facility onsite wastewater treatment system projects, and everything in between.
 Acorn Onsite, Inc. has the long term solution as the focus of our efforts.
-We are experienced with and have positive relationships with the regulators, both at the County Environmental Health Agency level and at the California Regional Water Quality Control Board.
+We are experienced with and have positive working relationships with the regulators, both at the County Environmental Health Agency level and at the California Regional Water Quality Control Board levels.
 We are competent working through all the appropriate wastewater permitting processes.
 We can perform all tasks in house or we are happy to work with other consultants, professionals, architects, engineers, contractors, installers, surveyors, etc. as appropriate.

 A percolation test being conducted in Castro Valley, California.

 Soil investigation including: soil profiles, percolation testing, topographic surveying, mapping, groundwater determination, wet weather testing, soil observation and analysis; septic engineering in Livermore